MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/self-deploying/self-deploying-autopilot-profile.md

 > [!NOTE]
 >
-> Although a user isn't assigned to a device for Windows Autopilot self-deploying mode, for testing purposes assigning at least one policy and at least one application to users is still recommended since User ESP still runs when a user first signs into the device.
+> Although a user isn't assigned to a device for Windows Autopilot self-deploying mode, for testing purposes, assigning at least one policy and at least one application to users is still recommended since User ESP still runs when a user first signs into the device.

 ## More information